This feature is included for free in our Uptime Monitor service.

 When monitoring the uptime of a target that contains a domain name, our system will try to determine the domain’s expiration date.

-This is enabled by default, there’s no extra settings you’ll need to configure.
+This is enabled by default.
+There are no extra settings you need to configure.

 Once you’ve added the Uptime Monitor containing the domain name:

 - it can take up to 15 minutes for our system to find your domain’s expiry date